 By combining the identity

-which holds for a suitable extension $\widehat{\Gamma}$ of any graph $\Gamma$ with chosen vertex $v$ (constructed in the proof of Theorem~\ref{thm:GraphExtensionEmbedding}), with the fact that the reduced Hilbert space $W_v$ carries an irreducible representation of $\mathfrak{g}^v_{\Gamma,\mathrm{free}}$ (Theorem~\ref{DecompThmReduced}), we deduce that an appropriate version of Conjecture~\ref{Conjecture1} holds for the class of reduced dynamical Lie algebras considered in this work.
+which holds for a suitable extension $\widehat{\Gamma}_v$ of any graph $\Gamma$ with chosen vertex $v$ (constructed in Section~\ref{sec:DistinguishedElts}), together with the fact that the reduced Hilbert space $W_v$ carries an irreducible representation of $\mathfrak{g}^v_{\Gamma,\mathrm{free}}$ (Theorem~\ref{DecompThmReduced}), we obtain the following.